Oxenhope: Road

 The A6033 is the main road through the village.
 It leaves the A629 at Cross Roads and stays quite high up on the east side of the valley, bypassing the village of Haworth and eventually descending into Oxenhope, before going south-east over Oxenhope Moor to Hebden Bridge.

 Bus

 Transdev bus services operate to Oxenhope and beyond on an hourly basis from Keighley via Haworth.
 Some routes travel via Oxenhope Moor to Hebden Bridge.

 In 1920 five people died when a charabanc on its way to a knur and spell match in Colne overturned near St Mary's Church.
 This became known as the Oxenhope Charabanc Disaster.

 Rail

 Oxenhope is the terminus of the Keighley and Worth Valley Railway.
-This route was closed by British Rail in 1962; then reopened by a group of volunteers 1968.
+This route was closed by British Rail in 1962 and reopened by a group of volunteers in 1968.
 Trains are often steam hauled and run as a heritage rather than a commuter railway.